 Information you will need

-Charity programs and projects
+Charity projects and programs

-- each program's beneficiaries - who it aims to help
+- each program's beneficiaries

 - each program's operating location or locations.
 These locations should be where the program's activities occur and won't necessarily be your charity's physical address or office location